 Maybe you'd rather have a lump sum to put toward your first home, or you already live together and have long since set up house.
 Maybe you'd prefer cash for your rainy day fund for unexpected items.
 The truth is, many people have already accrued all kinds of appliances and amenities to outfit their lives, but very few would refuse a helping hand toward buying a home or new car.
 That's why money may be the most useful, thoughtful and appreciated gift of all.

 How to Spread the Word

-If you decide to set up such an account, register on a cash registry site (like Tendr) or if you simply want your guests to know you'd prefer checks, let your parents, close relatives and friends know that when other guests ask what you'd like as a wedding gift, they can tell them cash would be most appreciated.
-A great place to convey your gift preferences and registry picks is on your wedding website, if you have one.
+If you decide to set up such an account, create a digital cash registry with us on The Newlywed Fund, and let your parents, close relatives and friends know that when other guests ask what you'd like as a wedding gift, they can tell them cash would be most appreciated.
+A great place to convey your gift preferences and registry picks is on your wedding website.
 But our advice is not to forgo some sort of traditional registry completely.
-Give guests a choice—some may really want to give you something material, rather than just writing you a check.
+Give guests a choice—some may really want to give you something material.